 Located 35kms south east of Perth, the 75-hectare site will have capacity to generate up to 30MW of electricity for the south-west integrated system (SWIS).

-Constructed is slated for 2018 and will position the Byford Solar Farm as the largest of its type in WA, each year displacing approximately 67,000 tonnes carbon dioxide emissions associated with traditional coal-fired power generation.
+Construction is slated for 2018 and will position the Byford Solar Farm as the largest of its type in WA, each year displacing approximately 67,000 tonnes carbon dioxide emissions associated with traditional coal-fired power generation.

 Kleenheat General Manager Mark Gadsby said purchasing competitively-priced wholesale energy for the next decade means electricity customers in the contestable market can look forward to further savings.